-• Recommended for funding - This means the application has been selected and a funding amount will be submitted to the City Council for approval.
+- Recommended for funding This means the application has been selected and a funding amount will be submitted to the City Council for approval.
 Note: This does not necessarily mean that the total amount requested in the application will be recommended for funding.
-The CPC may also include conditions as part of its funding recommendation.

-- Accepted for future consideration of funding Typically, this means that the project is desirable, but that other projects were deemed higher priority and that the CPC chose not to recommend funding during this round.
+The CPC may also include conditions as part of its funding recommendation. - Accepted for future consideration of funding Typically, this means that the project is desirable, but that other projects were deemed higher priority.
 The application will not be recommended to the City Council for funding approval during the current round.
-However, a funding recommendation will be considered at subsequent funding rounds or sooner, if funds become available.
-The applicant will not need to submit a new application for the project. - Not recommended for funding The applicant will be notified in writing the reason that the project was not recommended for funding.
+However, a funding recommendation will be considered at subsequent funding rounds (carried over) - or sooner, if the CPC so decides.
+The applicant will not need to submit a new application for the project, but may submit additional information.

+• Not recommended for funding - The applicant will be notified in writing the reason that the project was not recommended for funding.
 The application as submitted will not be reconsidered at subsequent funding rounds.
 If the applicant desires to resubmit a project proposal, the application process must begin with a new Application for Determination of Eligibility and it is recommended that the new project proposal be a significant change over the initial proposal.